ykloo/EasyStocks/README.md

 # Main Features
 1. Retrieval of stock data (Price, Price Changes, 5 most recent news) upon input of stock ticker
-2. User can favourite stock ticke(s) that they frequently monitor to a shortlist that can be displayed with one-click
+2. User can favourite stock ticker(s) that they frequently monitor to a shortlist that can be displayed with one-click

 # Commands